top of page

 OUR HISTORY

-The Jackson Symphony is currently in its 63rd season providing music programs to the citizens of West Tennessee.
+2024-25.
 The orchestra and affiliated ensembles perform for a total audience of over 30,000 annually.
-It has a budget of $1.3 million and employs 65-70 musicians from throughout the region to perform in annual full-orchestra performances, including this season's seven concert subscription series, "Symfusion."
+It has a budget of $1.6 million and employs 65-70 musicians from throughout the region to perform in annual full-orchestra performances, including this season's seven concert subscription series.
 The Jackson Symphony presents internationally known guest artists and provides performance opportunities for aspiring young soloists.
-It has received funding from the Tennessee Arts Commission since 1968 and was awarded the prestigious NEA Challenge America grant in 2022 for its ten concert series, Symphony on the Move.
+It has received funding from the Tennessee Arts Commission since 1968 and has been awarded the prestigious NEA Challenge America grant in both 2022 and 2023 for its education and outreach programs.

 The Jackson Symphony was founded in 1961 by a group of leading citizens to bring classical music to the City of Jackson and surrounding communities.
 The orchestra's first Music Director was James Petty, a high school music teacher.
-Mr. Petty remained as Conductor of the orchestra through the 1986 Season when Dr. Jordan Tang was appointed to the post of Music Director and Conductor.
-Under the leadership of Dr. Tang, the Jackson Symphony became the leading cultural organization of Jackson and the surrounding counties of West Tennessee.
+Mr. Petty remained as Conductor of the orchestra through the 1986 season when Dr. Jordan Tang was appointed to the post of Music Director and Conductor.
+Under the leadership of Dr. Tang, The Jackson Symphony became the leading cultural organization in Jackson and West Tennessee.

 Throughout its history the Symphony has demonstrated a strong commitment in the area of educational programming.
-Each year thousands of youth are introduced to classical music and the orchestra through entertaining and educational school concerts and Open Rehearsal Program.
+In previous years, thousands of youth have been introduced to classical music and the orchestra through entertaining and educational school concerts.
+In addition, the Symphony's youth music programs have helped its students increase confidence, build leadership and teamwork skills, and cultivate creative expression.

 Our History